Marcotulio687/Marcotulio687/README.md

   -->
 </div>

-# Hi guys, my name is Arthur Arash and I like technology and programming, but I don't like to code, lol!👨🏽‍💻
+# Hi guys, my name is Marco Túlio and I like technology and programming, but I don't like to code, lol!👨🏽‍💻
 <!--
 icon
 https://emojipedia.org/pt/castor
 -->

 Welcome to my GitHub profile!
-I'm Arthur Arash, a technology enthusiast with a passion for programming.
+I'm Marco Túlio, a technology enthusiast with a passion for programming.
 Although I don't particularly enjoy coding, I love exploring new technologies and creating cool projects.

 ## 🛠️ Skills & Tools
 <div style="display: inline_block"><br>